tempor1s/gobackup/README.md

 ## Installation

 A quick guide on how to install the tool.
-Not currenlty available.
+Not currently available.

 ```bash
 brew tap tempor1s/gobackup